Todd Carty: Dancing on Ice

 Carty appeared in the fourth series of the UK version of Dancing on Ice, which began on 11 January 2009.
 Carty partnered professional skater Susie Lipanova and was heavily criticised by the judging panel for his apparent lack of skating ability.
 In the weeks he and Lipanova competed, they finished bottom of the leaderboard for their first week, 9.5 for their next appearance in week three, and 7.5 and 8.5 for weeks four and five respectively.
-During the routine in week three, Carty lost control on the ice so badly that he ended up stumbling into the off-stage area, disappearing from public view, leaving Lipanova to complete the routine alone, returning just in time to complete his routine to the Beatles song Help.
-The public vote carried the couple through to the next round and was described as one of the funniest moments ever captured on television.
-He was finally eliminated in the 5th round.
+During the routine in week three, with Carty and Lipanova dancing to the Beatles song "Help", Carty lost control on the ice so badly that he stumbled into the off-stage area, disappearing from public view, leaving Lipanova to continue dancing alone; he returned just in time to complete the routine.
+The public vote carried the couple through to the next round, and Carty's crash was described as one of the funniest moments ever captured on television.
+He was finally eliminated in the fifth round.

 He also competed with Alexandra Schauman in the ninth and final series of Dancing on Ice until it returned in 2018, which was an "All-Stars" series.